amoradi/amoradi.github.io/_notes/professor-frisbys-mostly-adequate-guide-to-functional-programming.md

 + Principle of least surprise
 + Single responsibility

-## chapter 02 - First Class Functions
+## Chapter 02 - First Class Functions

 When we say functions are "first class", we mean they are just like everyone else... so normal class (coach?).
 We can treat functions like any other data type and there is nothing particularly special about them - they may be stored in arrays, passed around, assigned to variables, what have you.

-## chapter 03 - Pure Functions
+## Chapter 03 - Pure Functions

 **pure function** - function that, given the same input, will always return the same output and does not have any observable side effect.